panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 ### 1.1 Object spread bonus: add or update cloned props

-An immediate benefit of using object spread is that you can update or add new properties to the cloned object in place, if you need.
+An immediate benefit of using object spread is that you can update or add new properties to the cloned object in place if you need it.

 Let's clone the `hero` object, but update `name` property to a different value and add a new property `realName`: